beautifier/js-beautify/README.md

-  -b, --brace-style                  [collapse|expand|end-expand|none] ["collapse"] -S, --indent-scripts               [keep|separate|normal] ["normal"] -w, --wrap-line-length             Maximum characters per line (0 disables) [250] -p, --preserve-newlines            Preserve existing line-breaks (--no-preserve-newlines disables) -m, --max-preserve-newlines        Maximum number of line-breaks to be preserved in one chunk [10] -U, --unformatted                  List of tags (defaults to inline) that should not be reformatted
+  -b, --brace-style                  [collapse|expand|end-expand|none] ["collapse"] -S, --indent-scripts               [keep|separate|normal] ["normal"] -w, --wrap-line-length             Maximum characters per line (0 disables) [250] -A, --wrap-attributes              Wrap attributes to new lines [auto|force] ["auto"] -i, --wrap-attributes-indent-size  Indent wrapped attributes to after N characters [indent-size] -p, --preserve-newlines            Preserve existing line-breaks (--no-preserve-newlines disables) -m, --max-preserve-newlines        Maximum number of line-breaks to be preserved in one chunk [10] -U, --unformatted                  List of tags (defaults to inline) that should not be reformatted